twonoise/BitmapFontUpscale/README.md

 One may also note that screen display resolution in pixels increases with years.
 This leads to increasing demand of lagre-sized pixel-precise fonts.
 The shape (outline) based, or `.ttf`, fonts are can be rendered to bitmap form, but result will never be perfect: it is impossible for machine to know where to place boundary pixels for perfect result, and only human can do that.
 And when `.ttf` are used for what they supposed to, paper printing, this imperfection never noticeable for human eye, as 300 dpi printers were readily available at first wave of `.ttf`s arrival.

 But, someone wrongly try to use `.ttf` for matrix displays one day, and this poor practice becomes treated as normal thing by many new or non-experienced desktop users, so becomes widely spreaded today.
 Insane amount of human power then was consumed last half of century during countless tries to make _hinting_ and _antialiasing_ pseudo-perfection technologies to make use `.ttf` for matrix displays more "perfect".
 With respect to these brave people, but really no even one bit of success there, as _this_ is theoretically impossible for machine <sup>[Note]</sup>.
-Only loss, because antialiasing, and especially RGB subpixeling version of it, is bad for screenshots for web articles, for editing, printed copies; screen reading (recognizing of chars when cursor copy not work); LED panels; industrial (low DPI) label printingж e-paper displays.
+Only loss, because antialiasing, and especially RGB subpixeling version of it, is bad for screenshots for web articles, for editing, printed copies; screen reading (recognizing of chars when cursor copy not work); LED panels; industrial (low DPI) laminated label printing; e-paper displays; embedded platforms; low power SPI/I2C displays.
 And this becomes even worse for small sized fonts.
 CPU time and RAM usage also rarely benefits from that.

 > [!Tip]
 > Try to render _any_ symmetrical letter with _any_ popular `.ttf` font and _required_ size, and see if result is perfect.